 The draft of a boat determines the depth of water the boat can be used in.
 You may be aware of shallow draft, on boats that can navigate very shallow waters, and deep draft, on boats that are used in deeper more turbulent waters, but what exactly is shoal draft?

-Shoal draft refers to the draft of a boat which is shallower than a boat of similar size.
-For example, when a sailboat which usually has a full length keel is fitted with a shorter type of keel it is said to have a shoal draft because the shorter keel allows the boat to pass through shallower waters than a full keel would.
+Shoal draft refers to the draft of sailboats that have a shorter type of keel than a boat of similar size.
+The shorter keel allows the boat to pass through shallower waters than a full keel would.
 Shoal draft gets its name from the boat’s ability to better navigate the shallow waters found near shoals.

 Shoal draft is almost always used to refer to the draft of a sailboat that is shallower than your would normally expect on an ocean-going boat of that size.